sylvaticus/BetaML.jl/paper.md

 ## The `Utils` module

-The `Utils` module is intended to provide functionalities that are either: (a) used in other modules but are not strictly part of that specific module's logic (for example activation functions would be most likely used in neural networks, but could be of more general usage); (b) general methods that are used alongside the ML algorithms implemented in the other modules, e.g. to improve their predictions capabilities or (c) general methods to assess the goodness of fits of ML algorithms.+
+The `Utils` module is intended to provide functionalities that are either: (a) used in other modules but are not strictly part of that specific module's logic (for example activation functions would be most likely used in neural networks, but could be of more general usage); (b) general methods that are used alongside the ML algorithms implemented in the other modules, e.g. to improve their predictions capabilities or (c) general methods to assess the goodness of fits of ML algorithms.

 Concerning the fist category `Utils` provides "classical" activation functions (and their respective derivatives) like `relu`, `sigmoid`, `softmax`, but also more recent implementations like elu [TODO cite], celu[TODO cite], plu[TODO cite], softplus[TODO cite] and mish[TODO cite].
-Kernel functions (`radialKernel` - aka `KBF`, `polynomialKernel`), distance metrics (`l1_distance` - aka "Manhattan", `l2_distance`, `l2²_distance`, `cosine_distance`), and functions typically used to improve numerical stability (`lse`) are also provided with the intention to be available in the different ML algorithms.+
+Kernel functions (`radialKernel` - aka `KBF`, `polynomialKernel`), distance metrics (`l1_distance` - aka "Manhattan", `l2_distance`, `l2²_distance`, `cosine_distance`), and functions typically used to improve numerical stability (`lse`) are also provided with the intention to be available in the different ML algorithms.

 Often ML algorithms work better if the data is normalised or dimensions are reduced to those explaining the greatest extent of data variability.
 This is the purpose of the functions `scale` and `pca` respectively. `scale` scales the data to $\mu=0$ and $\sigma=1$, optionally skipping dimensions that don't need to be normalised.
-The related function `getScaleFactors` save the scaling factors so that inverse scaling (typically for the predictions of the ML algorithm) can be applied. `pca` perform Principal Component Analysis, where the user can specify the wanted dimensions or the maximum approximation error that he is willing to accept either ex-ante or ex-post, after having analysed the distribution of the explained variance by number of dimensions.
-Other "general support" functions provided are `oneHotEncoder` and `batch`.+
+The related function `getScaleFactors` saves the scaling factors so that inverse scaling (typically for the predictions of the ML algorithm) can be applied. `pca` performs Principal Component Analysis, where the user can specify the wanted dimensions or the maximum approximation error that he is willing to accept either _ex-ante_ or _ex-post_, after having analysed the distribution of the explained variance by number of dimensions.
+Other "general support" functions provided are `oneHotEncoder` and `batch`.

 Concerning the last category, several functions are provided to assess the goodness of fit of a single datapoint or the whole dataset, whether the output of the ML algorithm is in $R^n$ or categorical.
 Notably, `accuracy` provides categorical accuracy given a probabilistic prediction (PMF) of a datapoint, with a parameter `tol` to determine the tollerance of the prediction, i.e. if considering "correct" only a prediction where the value with highest probability is the true value (`tol` = 1), or consider instead the set of `tol` maximum values.
+The Bayesian information criterion `bic` and Akaike information criterion `aic` functions can be used for regularisation.

 ## The `Perceptron` module

 It provides the classical Perceptron linear classifier, a _kernelised_ version of it and "Pegasos" [@Shalev-Shwartz:2011], a gradient-descent based implementation.

 The basic Perceptron classifier is implemented in the `perceptron` function, where the user can provide the initial weights and retrieve both the final and the average parameters of the classifiers.
-In `kernelPerceptron` the user can either pass one of the kernel implemented in `Utils` or implement its own kernel function. `pegasos` performs the classification using a basic stochastic descent method^[We plan to generalise the `pegasus` algorithm to use the optimisation algorithms implemented for neural networks.].
+In `kernelPerceptron` the user can either pass one of the kernel implemented in `Utils` or implement its own kernel function. `pegasos` performs the classification using a basic stochastic descent method^[We plan to generalise the Pegasos algorithm to use the optimisation algorithms implemented for neural networks.].
 Finally `predict` predicts the binary label given the feature vector and the linear coefficients or the error distribution as obtained by the kernel Perceptron algorithm.

 ## The `Nn` module